brainiak/brainiak/CONTRIBUTING.rst

      git checkout master
      git pull --ff-only
      git branch -d new-feature
+     git push --delete origin new-feature  # or use delete button in GitHub PR

 Please see the `GitHub help for collaborating on projects using issues and pull requests`_ for more information.